Types of eCommerce business models – Everything You Need to Know

-Business-to-customer model is related to the transactions between business and end consumers.
+The Business-to-customer model is related to the transactions between business and end consumers.
 This model mainly includes retail eCommerce trade.
-Elimination of physical stores is the biggest rationale for this model.
+The elimination of physical stores is the biggest rationale for this model.

 It’s been close to 19 years since Jeff Bezos (founder of Amazon) launched his online bookstore in a 400 square foot garage.
 Today, Amazon is one of the largest companies in the US.
 It operates across the world with a stock valuation greater than most Fortune 500 companies.

 In this digital age, the B2C model has evolved to a great extent because of its 24*7 availability.

 A study by KPMG states that 58% of online customers shop online because they can buy at any hour of the day.
 But, a barrier to B2C growth can be the complexity and cost of logistics.

 Key Takeaway: It is important for businesses that they integrate data analytics and social supply chains to lower the costs.
 Also, SMB’s can opt for a logistics platform to ensure smooth functioning.